Disturbing tha Peace: 2010–present

 Ludacris' seventh album Battle of the Sexes was released on March 9, 2010.
 Originally tagged as a collaboration album by Ludacris and Shawnna, it became a solo album by Ludacris with guest appearances after Shawnna was cut from the album for unknown reasons.
 Despite the mixed to negative reviews surrounding the album, it debuted at #1 on the Billboard 200 upon its release making this his 4th number-one album in a row.
 The album has currently spawned three singles; "How Low", "My Chick Bad" and "Sex Room".
 On November 2, 2011, it was announced that Lil Scrappy had parted ways with the label.

+In 2026, Disturbing tha Peace members Ludacris, Chingy, Shawnna, I-20 and DJ Infamous reunited in a Super Bowl commercial for Frank's RedHot.